 Benefits of deception

 People often derive joy from being deceived.
 Kids adore hearing stories about Santa Claus and the Tooth Fairy; movie-goers enjoy films the most when the acting is believable.
 In fact, celebrities win prestigious awards for faking identities and emotions.
 In addition to the entertainment factor, however, deception often puts us at ease.
 Imagine the panic that would have ensued if, for example, Americans had known how close they were to war during the Cuban Missile Crisis.
-Research on dishonesty in the workplace corroborates the important and calming effects of lying, as it found that duplicity can both help breed trust during difficult times and boost morale.
-While lying may not be the best policy,it benefits us enough to lose the bad rap.
+In fact, research on dishonesty in the workplace corroborates the important and calming effects of lying; it found that duplicity can both help breed trust during difficult times and boost morale.
+While lying may not be the best policy, it benefits us enough to lose the bad rap.

-Bottom line: Complete honesty can preserve relationships and keep society peaceful, yet there are instances in which a little fibbing may be required to put out potential social fires.
+The Bottom Line: Complete honesty can preserve relationships and keep society peaceful, yet there are instances in which a little fibbing may be required to put out potential social fires.
 What’s your best policy – honesty, or something else?